authzed/docs/docs/overview.md

 ## Getting Started

-1. Log into the [Authzed dashboard] to create a serverless SpiceDB instance or [Install SpiceDB locally]
+1. Log into the [Authzed dashboard] to create a serverless SpiceDB instance or [run SpiceDB] yourself.
 2. Start the [Protecting Your First App] guide

 ## Other Resources